 Garmin echoMAP Plus

 This high-performance fish finder from Garmin does a great job of providing high-quality visuals, pinpoint accuracy, and a highly functioning device.
-It’s got a hefty price tag, but with that comes great performance that is sure to help your fishing game.
+The EchoMAP Plus has got a hefty price tag, but with that comes great performance that is sure to help your fishing game.

 Types of Fish Finders